 - 1. Resolution authorities shall assess the feasibility and credibility of liquidation of the institution or group under normal insolvency proceedings. - 2.
-For the purposes of assessing the feasibility of liquidation, resolution authorities shall consider whether the institution's or group's systems are able to provide the information required by the relevant deposit guarantee schemes for the purposes of providing payment to guaranteed deposits in the amounts and timeframes specified in Directive 94/19/EC, or where relevant under equivalent third country deposit guarantee schemes, including on covered deposit balances, and have the capability required to support the deposit guarantee schemes' operations, in particular by distinguishing between covered and non-covered balances on deposit accounts. - 3.
-When assessing the credibility of liquidation, resolution authorities shall consider the likely impact of the liquidation of the institution or group on the financial systems of any Member State or of the Union, with a view to ensuring the continuity of access to critical functions carried out by the institution or group.
-For this purpose, resolution authorities shall take into account the functions performed by the institution or group and assess whether liquidation would be likely to have a material adverse impact on any of the following: - a) Financial market functioning and in particular the impact on market confidence; - b) Financial market infrastructures and in particular:

-- whether the sudden cessation of activities would constrain the normal functioning of financial market infrastructures in a manner which negatively impacts the financial system as a whole; - whether and to what extent financial market infrastructures could serve as contagion channels in the liquidation process. - c) Impacts on other financial institutions and in particular: - whether liquidation would raise the funding costs of or reduce the availability of funding to other financial institutions in a manner which presents a risk to financial stability. - the risk of direct and indirect contagion and macroeconomic feedback effects - d) The real economy and in particular on the availability of critical financial services.
+When assessing the credibility of liquidation, resolution authorities shall consider the likely impact of the liquidation of the institution or group on the financial systems of any Member State or of the Union, with a view to ensuring the continuity of access to critical functions carried out by the institution or group and achieving the resolution objectives of Article 31 of Directive 2014/59/EU.
+For this purpose, resolution authorities shall take into account the functions performed by the institution or group and assess whether liquidation would be likely to have a material adverse impact on any of the following: - a) Financial market functioning and in particular the impact on market confidence; - b) Financial market infrastructures and in particular: - whether the sudden cessation of activities would constrain the normal functioning of financial market infrastructures in a manner which negatively impacts the financial system as a whole; - whether and to what extent financial market infrastructures could serve as contagion channels in the liquidation process. - c) Other financial institutions and in particular: - whether liquidation would raise the funding costs of or reduce the availability of funding to other financial institutions in a manner which presents a risk to financial stability. - the risk of direct and indirect contagion and macroeconomic feedback effects - d) The real economy and in particular on the availability of critical financial services.